-the weekends however are a different story. weekends are all about family dinners. weekends are the only time we are all really together. weekends are the only time we can all sit, talk, eat and laugh. it’s turned into something special here. something that my kids look forward too.
+the weekends however are a different story. weekends are all about family dinners. the only time we are all together. it’s the only time we can all sit, talk, eat and laugh. it’s turned into something special here. something that my kids look forward too.

 the fist question i usually get asked when the kids notice that dad is hanging around all morning is, “is it the weekend!” (see summers do that to kids, they have no idea what day it is)? it’s usually followed by hysterical laughter and screaming followed by what’s on the menu? can we help? are you making dessert?

-everyone pitches in, everyone helps in any way they are able to. the girl mixes, the boy measures, the husband cooks the meat. it’s a nice moment that brings us together. there is laughing, there is usually a huge mess, but hey, we have a good time, and that is all that matters (in case you haven’t noticed, i am raising future dinner party hosts and obnoxious foodies, sorry mom and dad).
+everyone pitches in, everyone helps in any way they are able to. the girl mixes, the boy measures, the husband cooks the meat. it’s a nice moment that brings us together. there is laughing, there is usually a huge mess, but hey, we have a good time, and that is all that matters.

 bbq’d sesame chicken